-3- General Algorithm for Selecting the Execution Mode for Real Activities with Fuzzy Duration in Minimizing Project Cost
+3. General Algorithm for Selecting the Execution Mode for Real Activities with Fuzzy Duration in Minimizing Project Cost

-3-1-Problem statement
+3.1.
+Problem statement

 Time and cost are two major concerns in construction projects.
-In the construction industry, contractors usually estimate the project duration and cost of a new project making use of previous experience.
+In the construction industry, contractors are usually to estimate project duration and cost of a new project making use of previous experience.
 Typically, a project will be broken down into activities to which resources can be assigned and their durations and cost are estimated.
-The activities with respect to work sequences are linked to the figure of a network.
-The critical path method is used to analyze the network to show project duration.
-Overall, the greater sources devoted to activities, the less time and more cost will be required to finish the project (work duration is a discrete function of sources).
+The activities with respect to work sequences are linked to figure of a network.
+Critical path method is used to analysis the network to show project duration.
+Overall, greater sources devoted to activities, the lesser time and more cost will be required to finish the project (work duration is a discrete function of sources).
 In other words, any activities can be done by using replaced states which define the subset of required resources.
-This Interrupted time-source relationship results in a discrete time-cost relationship.
+This Interrupted time-source relationship results in discrete time-cost relationship.
 A conventional Interrupted time-sources curve is shown in Figure 3.

-This trade-off between time and cost gives construction planners both challenging opportunities to work out the best construction plan that optimizes the time and cost to complete a project.
-In many cases, projects are required to be completed within a certain duration.
-Adjustment is needed to change the execution mode for each activity that yields the desired duration at the least cost.
+This trade-off between time and cost gives construction planners both challenging opportunities to work out the best construction plan that optimize time and cost to complete a project.
+In many cases, projects are required to be completed within certain duration.
+Adjustment is needed to change the execution mode for each activity that yields the desired duration at a least cost.
 The afore-stated cost considers only costs associated with each activity execution and the corresponding total project cost is stated as its direct cost.
 In a project, however, other cost types typically incur.